 As the Napoleonic Wars progressed, Britain’s only salvation was its navy, which kept Napoleon from invading the country or starving it into submission.
 But after years of steady fighting, the British navy was running terribly short of sailors.
 As the war dragged on it resorted to desperate “recruitment” measures… which increasing meant ambushing American ships and forcing American sailors to serve in the Royal Navy at gunpoint.

-In light of this, it is no surprise that Key uses images of slaves and freemen—this was a critical cause of the war.
+In light of this, it is no surprise that Key uses images of slaves and freemen—this was a critical and well-established cause of the War of 1812.

 Was Key a Racist?